Friend or Foe Game Show, What It Reveals About Human Nature

 I generally had a great deal of respect for those who chose to go friend.
 I would always go friend, if I were a contestant.
 I know that there’s a risk of going home empty handed and feeling like I have been duped, but I would rather go through that, then cheat someone out of their share of the winnings.

 I remember one contestant, who will always be a winner to me.
-He made it to the final round and his partner and he won around sixteen thousand dollars.
+He made it to the final round and his partner and they won around sixteen thousand dollars.
 It would have been easy for both of them to vote friend and go home eight thousand dollars richer, but even though he did the decent thing and voted friend his partner, voted foe and took all the money.
 Did his partner feel bad for cheating him out of what was rightfully his?
 No, he jumped up and down and was happy to cheat his partner out of his winnings.
 I felt really sorry for this man, because with an attitude like that, he had better enjoy his winnings, because he’s not going to get to many opportunities, if he goes through life treating others that way.
 It wasn’t so much that he went foe, it was his attitude that bothered me.

 There was another episode, where I truly got to see hypocrisy in action.
 One of the contestants was a Sunday school teacher.
 In trust box, both she and her partner went foe.
 Ok, I have to admit her partner was no saint either.
 He did say something, that made me think.
 He said, but you said you teach Sunday school.
 I have to admit, even though he went foe, he made a valid point.
 What if he had gone friend?
 She would have taken all the money.
 To profess that on Sundays, you are teaching adults or children to serve and love one another and then you foe another contestant on a game show, well that’s hypocritical.
 A lot of non Christians are watching, and all you’re doing is supporting them, when they say Christians are hypocrites.
 If you say you teach Sunday school, it is your duty to do the right thing and go friend.
 I admit that one took me by surprise, I honestly thought she would go friend.